Jotalea/Jotalea/Tutorials/Geode on Linux/Index.md

 5. Move the Geometry Dash folder to another folder.
 I moved it to the Downloads folder, for example.
 ![Geometry Dash folder in Downloads](https://raw.githubusercontent.com/Jotalea/Jotalea/main/Tutorials/Geode%20on%20Linux/geode7.png)

 6. Make sure you have Wine installed.
-If not, you can follow this tutorial on how to install it (I haven't done it yet, please wait).
+If not, you can follow [this](https://github.com/Jotalea/Jotalea/blob/main/Tutorials%2FWine%20on%20Linux%2FIndex.md) tutorial on how to install it.

 7. Run the installer